wp-plugins/ipu-chart/readme.txt

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.2 =
-* Added ip4.dataReader
-* Redefined data adapters (integrated with data reader)
-* Enhanced error handling
-* Enhanced template functionality
+* Fixed error when loading json data from an url